oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-processing.md

 You may have seen that the data arrived into the elastic search index pretty fast, fluentd is monitoring the log files all the time, in my testing it's usually less than a second between the log data being generated and the data being in the logs cache, though of course that can very.

-## Step 4: Monolith and other log capture options
+## Task 4: Monolith and other log capture options

 ### How do I handle my Monoliths logging ?